V-anisha/Student-Management-System-DBMS-/README.md

 # Student-Management-System-DBMS-

-this is an student database managemnt system that features :
+This is an student database managemnt system that features :
-Student registration management
+1. Student registration management
-Adding student to database
+2. Adding student to database
-Input taken - SID, NAME, YEAR, DEPARTMENT, COURSES Displaying their information
+3. Input taken - SID, NAME, YEAR, DEPARTMENT, COURSES
+4. Displaying their information